pqrs/checkrss/README.md

 # CheckRSS

+**NOTE: If you happen to arrive to this repo, please have in mind that CheckRSS is in early development stages**

 ## What CheckRSS does

 CheckRSS loads an RSS file and checks if there are new items since the last time it was checked.
 It is intended to be used with cron jobs.